pyeventsourcing/kurrentdbclient/README.md

 The optional `filter_exclude` argument is a sequence of regular expressions that specifies which recorded events should be returned.
 This argument is ignored if `filter_include` is set to a non-empty sequence.
-The default value of this argument matches the event types of EventStoreDB "system events", so that system events will not normally be included.
+The default value of this argument matches the event types of KurrentDB "system events", so that system events will not normally be included.
 See the Notes section below for more information about filter expressions.